zenobio93/seat-docs/docs/installation/manual_installation.md

 http://localhost/auth/login/admin/9G3sb8hjMvrbIJrIf10KKtIj1c8e9mL5
 ```

-Copy it and paste it inside your browser and you will be authenticated as the admin user.
+Copy it and paste it inside your browser, and you will be authenticated as the admin user.

+!!! hint

+    You can define an user account as an administrator from the user card.
+    To do so, go into **Settings > Users**, search the user which need to be upgraded and clic on the edit button.
+    On the displaying card, check **Administrator** and confirm change using edit button.

 !!! warning

     If you have not configured the `APP_URL` setting in the `.env` file, then the admin url will be generated for `localhost`.
-This is most likely incorrect and you can simply replace `localhost` with your IP address or domain name.
+    This is most likely incorrect and you can simply replace `localhost` with your server IP address or domain name.

 ## ESI Configuration